MikuCV01/MikuCV01/README.md

 (◞‸ ◟)💧 DID/INTROJECT/IRL + PRO/COM SHIPPING ANTI!!!!!!!!!! also idc abt ur neopronouns........ bigots, toxic ppl and trump supporters dni

-( ˶ˆᗜˆ˵ ) my vocaloid hyperfixation has lasted abt 6 years i can name almost every vocaloid utau and synth v, try me.
+( ˶ˆᗜˆ˵ ) my vocaloid hyperfixation has lasted abt 6 years i can name almost every vocaloid and vipperloid utau as well as some synthvs, try me.

 ≽^-⩊-^≼ artist.......... a bad one but nonetheless.....